astropy/astropy/docs/coordinates/frames.rst

 Supporting velocity data in frames
 ----------------------------------

-As alluded to by point (4) in the introduction above :ref:`astropy-coordinates-design`, the examples we have seen above mostly deal with customizing frame behavior for positional information.
+As alluded to by point (4) in the :ref:`introduction above
+<astropy-coordinates-design>`, the examples we have seen above mostly deal with
+customizing frame behavior for positional information.
 (For some context about how velocities are handled in ``astropy.coordinates``, it may be useful to read the overview: :ref:`astropy-coordinate-custom-frame-with-velocities`.)

 When defining a frame class, it is also possible to set a ``default_differential`` (analogous to ``default_representation``), and to